stephenh/stephenh.github.com/_posts/2011-12-10-todomvc-in-gwt-mpv.markdown

 1. Setting up a test list model
 2. Instantiating the presenter to test
-3. Retrieving the stub (no DOM) view implementation (which is generated by gwt-mpv from the `ui.xml` template file) that has fake versions of each of our components
+3. Retrieving the stub (no DOM) view implementation (which is generated by Tessell from the `ui.xml` template file) that has fake versions of each of our components

-So a test starts out looking like [CreateTodoPresenterTest](https://github.com/stephenh/todomvc-gwtmpv/blob/master/src/test/java/org/gwtmpv/todomvc/client/app/CreateTodoPresenterTest.java):
+So a test starts out looking like [CreateTodoPresenterTest](https://github.com/stephenh/todomvc-tessell/blob/master/src/test/java/org/tessell/todomvc/client/app/CreateTodoPresenterTest.java):

     public class CreateTodoPresenterTest extends AbstractPresenterTest {
       final ListProperty<Todo> todos = listProperty("todos");